St Mirren TV: Saints vs Dunfermline (11th Mar)

 This service, which is delivered by media students from the University of the West of Scotland, will cover all of St Mirren’s home games.

-As usual the St Mirren TV team will be presenting all the action from the Paisley 2021 Stadium when Morton are the visitors on Saturday afternoon.
+As usual the St Mirren TV team will be presenting all the action from The Paisley 2021 Stadium when Dunfermline Athletic are the visitors on Saturday afternoon.

 If you want to tune in here is the info you will need: